Kasmetski/Newscope/README.md

 # Newscope
-Newscope - simple reddit-like application
+### Newscope - small and simple reddit-like application

+-in progress